jawj/mostly-ormless/README.md

 What's happening here?

-Well, first, the table name is now being interpolated, which means it will be type checked and auto-completed.
-That means: I can pick it from a list; if I get it wrong, I'll be told so immediately; and if I later change its name in the database but forget to change it here, I'll be told so immediately too.
+Well, first, the table name is now being interpolated.
+That means it will be type checked and auto-completed.
+And _that_ means: I can pick it from a list; if I get it wrong, I'll be told so immediately; and if I later change its name in the database but forget to change it here, I'll be told so too.

 ![Screenshot: table type-checking](README-resources/table-type-check.png)